 Keep the toilet seat down when not in use

 Avoid cut flowers and plants.
-A great many are toxic.
+A great many are toxic to cats.

 If you ‘toddler prep’ your house, furnishings and ornaments you will not go far wrong.